 How will DEQ know the rule addressed the need?

-After the public comment period, DEQ would seek approval of this rulemaking from the Environmental Quality Commission, as a revision to Oregon Clean Air Act State Implementation Plan.
-Next, DEQ would submit the approved rules (plans) to the EPA to be incorporated into the State Implementation Plan required under the Clean Air Act.
-If EPA officially approves these plans through notice and public comment process in the Federal Register, DEQ would know the need was addressed.
+If EQC approves the proposed rules, DEQ would submit the rules to EPA to be incorporated into the State Implementation Plan required under the Clean Air Act.
+DEQ would know the need was addressed if EPA approves the rules and if CO and PM10 levels in Grants Pass continue to meet federal health standards.